-Your VAT taxable turnover is the total of everything sold that is not exempt.
+Your VAT taxable turnover is the total of everything sold that is not exempt or outside the scope of VAT.
 You can voluntarily register for VAT, and also voluntarily deregister if your taxable turnover is expected to be less than £83,000 over the next 12 months.

-Schemes exist to simplify accounting for VAT, including the cash accounting scheme, annual accounting scheme, and the flat-rate scheme.
+VAT schemes exist to simplify accounting for VAT, including the cash accounting scheme, annual accounting scheme and the flat-rate scheme.

-MTD for VAT
+MTD FOR VAT

-Most VAT-registered firms need to keep digital records of their sales, and file monthly or quarterly VAT returns using digital software under the Making Tax Digital (MTD) regime.
+Most VAT-registered firms need to keep digital records of their sales and file monthly or quarterly VAT returns using HMRC-approved software under the Making Tax Digital (MTD) regime.

-From 1 January 2023, HMRC moved to a pointsbased penalties system to encourage good taxpayer behaviour.
-This is also when stringent rules around the way businesses digitally link their software and how they must upload their VAT returns were introduced.
-MTD applies to all VAT-registered businesses, regardless of whether their taxable turnover is above the current VAT-registration threshold or not.
-They are required to operate MTD for their VAT reporting and record-keeping obligations.
+From 1 January 2023, HMRC moved to a points-based penalties system to encourage good taxpayer behaviour.
+Stringent rules around the way businesses digitally link their software and upload their VAT returns were also introduced at this time.

+MTD for VAT applies to all VAT-registered businesses, regardless of whether their taxable turnover is above the current VAT-registration threshold or not.
+They are required to use MTD-compatible software to meet their VAT reporting and record-keeping obligations.

-- Could your business use one of the simplified accounting schemes? - Does your business need to be VAT-registered? - Are you entitled to claim VAT bad debt relief? - Are you accounting for VAT correctly on the fuel used for private motoring?
+- Could your business use one of the simplified accounting schemes? - Do you need to register your business for VAT? - Are you entitled to claim VAT bad debt relief? - Are you accounting for VAT correctly on the fuel used for private motoring?
 Should you be accounting for the appropriate scale charge? - Are you reclaiming VAT only where you are entitled to?
 You are not entitled to reclaim VAT on certain assets or expenses.
-For example, only certain types of business may reclaim VAT on cars. - If you are just registering for VAT, you can reclaim the VAT on certain pre-registration expenses including services you have paid for in the six months prior to registration and any goods or fixed assets you still have (or that were used to make other goods you still have) in the four years before registration.
+For example, only certain types of business may reclaim VAT on cars. - If you are registering for VAT for the first time, you can reclaim the VAT on certain pre-registration expenses including services you have paid for in the six months prior to registration and any goods or fixed assets you still have (or that were used to make other goods you still have) in the four years before registration.